Underwater Noise and Marine Mammals #clearfacts #underwaternoise #marinemammals

 Vessels cause different levels of noise depending on the vessel type, ship design, ship speed, how well the hull and propeller are maintained, and other factors.

 Ships produce noise at frequencies ranging from 20 to 100,000 Hertz.
 This noise overlaps with the frequencies used by whales and other marine mammals to communicate, feed, navigate and reproduce, reducing the area within which whales can effectively function.

 Learn more about three whale populations found in Canada that are endangered and impacted by underwater noise.

 Southern Resident Killer Whale – Salish Sea

-- With a population of 78 (January 2017) the Southern Resident killer whale species is considered to be endangered
+- With a population of 76 (as of June 2019) the Southern Resident killer whale species is considered to be endangered and declining.
+Learn more

 - Southern Resident killer whale habitat overlaps with busy commercial shipping lanes and ferry routes